matrix-org/dendrite/docs/INSTALL.md

 configuration and uncomment the relevant Naffka line in the `database` section.
 Be sure to update the database username and password if needed.

 The monolith server can be started as shown below.
-By default it listens for HTTP connections on port 8008, so you can configure your Matrix client to use `http://localhost:8008` as the server.
+By default, it listens for HTTP connections on port 8008, so you can configure your Matrix client to use `http://localhost:8008` as the server.
 If you set `--tls-cert` and `--tls-key` as shown below, it will also listen for HTTPS connections on port 8448.